Amazon Seller Review: How to Sell on Amazon FBA and Earn Six-Figures

 In fact, it’s now been over 7 years since I helped Cliff “retire” from his job and we officially became “The Selling Family”!

-2. How does the Amazon FBA program work?
+2. How does Amazon FBA work?

 Basically, we find our own products to sell, but instead of selling them on our own website, we host our “store” on Amazon.com.
 Obviously, Amazon already has millions of customers and if we had our own website, we’d have to find all the traffic!
 As an FBA (Fulfilled by Amazon) seller, we’re in charge of finding inventory and shipping it to an Amazon warehouse (they have them all over the country).

 Now here is where the beauty of Amazon FBA kicks in: once our inventory arrives at Amazon, they handle everything else.
 When a customer buys one of our items, Amazon employees pack it, ship it to the customer, and even handle customer complaints and returns.
+These features make it easy to learn how to sell on Amazon FBA for beginners.

 This is why I had so much more success scaling our FBA business than I had with eBay.
 I could wait until I had 40-50 items and then send them off to Amazon all at once.
 After that, I just wait for the items to sell!